DSpace/RestContract/contentreports-filtereditems.md

 This endpoint provides a custom query API to select items from existing collections.

-For each collection, the basic report consists of:
-* name (label) and handle of the collection
-* name (label) and handle of the parent community
-* total number of items
-* number of items matching all selected filters

-In addition, a `summary` element provides the total number of items and the total number of items matching all filters for the whole repository.

 An example JSON response document to `/api/contentreports/filtereditems`:
 ```json
 {